 This is hands down my favorite time of year.

 We had an amazing summer, one of the best summers I can remember since EVERYONE is out of diapers and they let me sleep in (praise hands alleluia).
 Like any good New Englander, I relish the feeling of change each new season brings.
 But as the nerdy academic I once was, the fresh clean slate that fall brings – with a new school year, and all those sharpened pencils and blank pages waiting to be filled – is my favorite.
 Summer margaritas feel so good, I am the first to admit, but purposefulness feels much better come fall.
 (Ok fine, a pumpkin beer is pretty sweet when the air gets cold too.
-Thankfully so does running).
+Thankfully so is running).

 18 July, 2016

 There is a man who walks around my neighborhood every day, the grandfather of two children who go to school with my kids.
 He is stout, balding, with curly white hair and a little dog who looks like he is dancing on his tip toes as they move, a contrast in big and solid vs. tiny and nimble.

 He recognizes my car now, the one that I use to chauffeur four kids to lacrosse and baseball and skiing.
 And every time we pass, he gives a wave, a thrust of his arm that is part salut, part friendly greeting.
 Something about the way he does this is so encouraging.
 So life-affirming.
 It reveals some inner strength or hope that he possesses.
 He seems happy to see us.
 When he passed in the street while my kids are playing in the yard, he tells them the dog’s name.
 “Reee-chhhard” he says in a thick Russian …

 photo from Hearth and Harrow’s Etsy shop